How to Train Your Dragon

 Parental Guidance

-How to Train Your Dragon (2025) is rated PG and is appropriate for most children.
+Recommended age: 7 and up.
+Rated PG.
 Dragon battles are intense but not graphic.
-Fire, destruction, and Viking-scale action are present throughout.
-The Red Death battle is the film's most intense sequence with one graphic moment, Hiccup losing his foot, shown tastefully.
-The father-son conflict may resonate with children who feel misunderstood by their parents.
-No sexual content beyond a brief chaste kiss between Hiccup and Astrid.
-Language is clean.
-No substance use.
+The Red Death sequence is the film's most harrowing: large-scale destruction and real danger.
+Hiccup losing his foot is shown tastefully.
+Stoick briefly disowning Hiccup is emotionally intense and may resonate with children who feel misunderstood by their parents.
+No sexual content beyond a brief chaste kiss.
+No language concerns.
+No gender ideology.
 The diversity casting may prompt questions from children familiar with the animated original.
-The film's moral message, that compassion and understanding are forms of strength, provides excellent family discussion material.
-Recommended for ages 7 and up.
+The film's moral message, that compassion and understanding are forms of strength and that even the strongest father can learn from his son, is excellent family discussion material.

 Community Discussion 0